Skip to content

 • Elastic / High Availability: /opt/openvidu/config/cluster/media_node/livekit.yaml

-Make sure the webhook section exists in the file, and if it doesn't, add it as stated in the previous snippet.
+Make sure the webhook section exists in the file; if it doesn't, add it as shown in the snippet above.
 Then, add the URL where you want to receive the webhook notifications.
 In this example, <YOUR_WEBHOOK_URL> is the URL where you want to receive the notifications.

 3. Restart the Master Node (or Single Node) to apply the changes: